Pink Flamingos: Plot

+The Egg Man, who delivers eggs to Edie daily, confesses his love for her and proposes marriage, which she accepts.
 The Marbles arrive at the trailer to spy on Divine's birthday party.
-Her birthday gifts include poppers, fake vomit, lice shampoo, a pig's head, and a meat cleaver.
-Entertainers include a topless woman with a snake act and a contortionist who flexes his prolapsed anus in rhythm to the song "Surfin' Bird".
-Disgusted by the outrageous party, the Marbles call the police, but this backfires when Divine and her guests ambush the officers, hack up their bodies with the meat cleaver, and eat them.
-The Egg Man, who delivers eggs to Edie daily, confesses his love for her and proposes marriage.
-She accepts his proposal and he carts her off in a wheelbarrow.
+The birthday gifts include poppers, fake vomit, lice shampoo, a pig's head, and a meat cleaver.
+Entertainers feature a topless woman with a snake act and a contortionist who flexes his prolapsed anus in rhythm to the song "Surfin' Bird".
+Disgusted by the outrageous party, the Marbles anonymously contact the police, but Divine and her guests ambush the officers, hack up their bodies with the meat cleaver, and eat them.
+Afterwards, Edie and The Egg Man are wed, and he carts her off in a wheel barrow.

 Divine and Crackers head to the Marbles' house, where they lick and rub the furniture, which excites them so much that Divine fellates Crackers.
-They find Channing and discover two pregnant women held captive in the basement.
-After Divine and Crackers free the women with a large knife, the women use the knife to emasculate Channing.
+They find Channing and he begs to be released, but they are not sympathetic and force him to show them the two pregnant women held captive in the basement.
+Divine and Crackers free the women and hand them a large knife to deal with the tied-up Channing, stating they can kill him and Divine will do so herself if they aren't interested.
+The women then use the knife to emasculate Channing.

-The Marbles burn Divine's beloved trailer to the ground; when they return home, their furniture cursed by being licked by Divine and Crackers "rejects" them, the cushions flying up and throwing them to the floor when they try to sit down.
-They also find that Channing has bled to death from his emasculation and the two girls have escaped.
+The Marbles burn Divine's beloved trailer to the ground; when they return home, their furniture—cursed by being licked by Divine and Crackers—"rejects" them, the cushions flying up and throwing them to the floor when they try to sit down.
+They also find that Channing has bled to death from his emasculation and the two women have escaped.

-After finding the remains of their burned-out trailer, Divine and Crackers return to the Marbles' home, kidnap them at gunpoint, and bring them to the arson site.
+After finding the remains of their burned-out trailer, Divine, Crackers, and Cotton return to the Marbles' home, kidnap them at gunpoint, and bring them to the arson site.
 Divine calls the local tabloid media to witness the Marbles' trial and execution.
 Divine holds a kangaroo court and convicts the bound-and-gagged Marbles of "first-degree stupidity" and "assholism".
 Cotton and Crackers recommend a sentence of execution, so the Marbles are tied to a tree, coated in tar and feathers, and shot in the head by Divine.

 Divine, Crackers, and Cotton enthusiastically decide to move to Boise, Idaho.
-Spotting a small dog defecating on the sidewalk, Divine scoops up the feces with her hand and puts them in her mouth proving, as the voice-over narration by Waters states, that Divine is "not only the filthiest person in the world, but she is also the filthiest actress in the world".
+Spotting a small dog defecating on the sidewalk, Divine scoops up the feces with her hand and puts them in her mouth—proving, as the voice-over narration by Waters states, that Divine is "not only the filthiest person in the world, but she is also the filthiest actress in the world".